Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Real Case Study

 \section{Real Case Study}

-In this section, we demonstrate the utility, and performance of the proposed state and parameter estimation approach by considering microwave remote sensor measurements obtained from a field equipped with a center pivot irrigation system.
-The section begins with a description of the study area.
-Then, we present the numerical modeling of the investigated field, followed by a number of data pre-processing steps that generate an appropriate data representation for the state and parameter estimator.
-We examine the sensitivity analysis and the orthogonal projection approaches as applied to the field model and report the main outcomes of these steps.
-We introduce the design of the state and parameter estimator and outline the criteria used to assess the performance of our approach in the actual case study.
-Lastly, we present and discuss the primary results of the investigation.
+In this section, the utility and performance of the proposed method are demonstrated using microwave remote sensor measurements obtained from a field equipped with a center pivot irrigation system.
+The section begins with a description of the study area, followed by an description of the microwave radiometers that are employed in this work.
+Following this, the numerical modeling of the investigated field is presented, accompanied by a series of data pre-processing steps designed to obtain an appropriate data representation for the estimator.
+Subsequently, the section explores the sensitivity analysis and the application of orthogonal projection approaches to the field model, reporting the primary outcomes of these steps.
+The design of the estimator is then introduced, along with a description of the criteria employed to evaluate the performance of the proposed approach.
+Finally, the section concludes by presenting and discussing the results derived from the investigation.